Addressing the Battery Recycling Crisis in Australia

 Inefficient Battery Disposal Schemes

-The current voluntary industry-led schemes, like Mobilemuster and B-cycle, have dismally low collection rates (~12%), highlighting the inadequacy of current efforts to address the environmental risks associated with battery disposal.
-There are no schemes that currently cover embedded batteries in personal products, such as vapes, e-bikes, drones, or personal mobility scooters, or larger Li-ion batteries such as home battery energy storage systems or electric vehicle batteries.
+The current voluntary industry-led schemes, like Mobilemuster and B-cycle, have dismally low collection rates (~10-15%), highlighting the inadequacy of current efforts to address the environmental risks associated with battery disposal.
+There are no schemes that currently cover embedded batteries in personal products, such as vapes, drones, or personal mobility scooters, or larger Li-ion batteries such as home battery energy storage systems or electric vehicle batteries.

 Australia has fallen behind progressive countries tackling this problem.
 TEC believes it is to establish a single independent, accountable administrator to oversee an effective PSS that embodies the circular economy and is capable of ensuring these valuable resources are safely recycled.